OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

   stream:
     memcap: 64mb                # Max memory usage (in bytes) for TCP session tracking
+    memcap-policy: ignore       # In IPS mode, call memcap policy if memcap is reached
     checksum_validation: yes    # Validate packet checksum, reject packets with invalid checksums.

 To mitigate Suricata from being overloaded by fast session creation,